 The pole with a figure of a bird at the top is a kind of radar used to detect the wind direction (depending on the orientation of the bird’s head).

-Historical records show practising floral art was part of people’s daily life in the Chinese capital of the Song Dynasty.
+Historical records show practicing floral art was part of people’s daily life in the Chinese capital of the Song Dynasty.
 During the spring seasons, the sound of vendors peddling flowers in a melodic way could be heard everywhere (“是月季春，万花烂漫，牡丹芍药，棠棣香木，种种上市，卖花者以马头竹篮铺开，歌叫之声，清奇可听”).